Nastel/tnt4j-streams/README.md

 See post [on how to configure WMQ server and client sides communicating over SSL](https://blog.niklasottosson.com/java/setup-ibm-mq-v9-for-java-clients-over-ssl/).

-When you already have server side SSL configured and SSL certificates imported into client machine KeyStore/TrustStore, to run WMQ stream you'll need:
+When you already have server side SSL configured and SSL certificates imported into client machine (if it is not the same as server)
+KeyStore/TrustStore, to run WMQ stream you'll need:
 * in streams configuration define Cipher Suite used for SSL connection:
 ```xml
     <property name="CMQC.SSL_CIPHER_SUITE_PROPERTY" value="TLS_RSA_WITH_AES_128_CBC_SHA256"/>